rbckman/tarina/docs/tarina-manual.md

 ============
 ![Tarina UI](tarina-filming-02.jpg)

-The interface focuses on presenting the essential tools in film making in one menu that is present and accessible all the time.
+The interface presents all the essential tools in film making under one menu that is present and accessible all the time.
 You can control it with a keyboard or with the physical buttons; Enter, Up, Down, Left, Right, Record, Retake, View and Remove.

 Retake function
 ---------------

-After recording a take you'll see an image of the last frame of that take.
-Now, if you hit record again you'll move to the next shot in your movie.
-If you press retake you'll move to a new take of the same shot in your movie.
-Now, the live view is back and next time you'll hit record it will actually start recording.
-So, if you're browsing shots and a frame is present instead of the live view, hitting record will take you to the next new shot in your movie.
+Always after recording a take you'll be presented with the last frame of that take.
+Now, if you are happy with it, press record again and you'll move to the next shot in your movie, oterwise press retake and you'll be filming a new take of that shot.
+At the time of writing the last take is always chosen into your movie film.

+Hint! pressing record while browsing existing takes, shots and scenes will take you to the last shot in that scene.
+Pressing retake will do just that, a retake.
 Makes perfectly sense, right?
-When live view is present it will always start recording.
-So record and retake are multi functional buttons in that sense.
-Fiddle around with it, you'll totally get it and be blown away how simple it is.
+Fiddle around with it, you'll totally get it.

 Keys
 ====